 Parameter Answer Does the AER include an Executive Summary?
-Yes Does the AER include an assessment of the performance of the Waste Water Works (i.e. have the results of assessments been interpreted against WWDL requirements and or Environmental Quality Standards)?
-Yes Is there a need to advise the EPA for consideration of a Technical Amendment / Review of the licence?
-No List reason e.g. additional SWO identified N/A Is there a need to request/advise the EPA of any modification to the existing WWDL with respect to condition 4 changes to monitoring location, frequency etc No List reason e.g. changes to monitoring requirements N/A Have these processes commenced?
-N/A Are all outstanding reports and assessments from previous AERs included as an appendix to this AER Yes
+Yes Does the AER include an assessment of the performance of the Waste Water Works (i.e., have the results of assessments been interpreted against WWDL requirements and or Environmental Quality Standards)?
+Yes Has a Technical amendment/licence review application been submitted to the Agency by IW?
+Yes List reason e.g., additional SWO identified Ambient monitoring located changes Is there a need to request/advise the EPA of any modification to the existing WWDL with respect to condition 4 changes to monitoring location, frequency etc No List reason e.g., changes to monitoring requirements N/A Have these processes commenced?
+No Are all outstanding reports and assessments from previous AERs included as an appendix to this AER N/A